Breadcrumbs

 Introduction

 OAuth authentication or what Microsoft calls 'Modern Authentication' is a method of identity management that offers more secure authentication and authorization for users and applications.
-It is replacing 'Basic Authentication' an authentication method that Discover Agents utilized to connect to the Microsoft 365 email, SharePoint, and OneDrive.
+It replaced 'Basic Authentication' an authentication method that various applications (including Discover Agents and Discovery Attender) utilized to connect to the Microsoft 365 email, SharePoint, and OneDrive.
 This guide provides configuration details for Gimmal customers planning to switch to modern authentication.

 oAuth Configuration